 The rise of technology has led to different methods of generating fake IDs.
 Fake IDs come in all types of shapes and sizes.
 The most common types of fraud ID documents are:

 There are IDs on which some information has been changed illegally, to modify the ID document to match the person who’s holding the ID.
 This could involve:

 Counterfeit IDs are total reproductions of an entire ID, in which the fraudsters will use a template of an ID document and add fake information to commit fraud.

 These are non-personalized bank IDs that fraudsters steal from the supply chain.
 Fraudsters then add their information to the ID to commit fraud.

 These IDs are obtained after supplying authorities with fake information.
 This information could be photos of someone else, fake personal details, or fake verifying documents.

 Real-time document verification uses a number of techniques to authenticate documents for accuracy and user-friendliness.
 With online document verification, banks and financial institutions can fix their weak points.
-Banks need to search for best technological solutions like DIRO’s online document verification.
+Banks need to search for the best technological solutions like DIRO’s online document verification.